Tears- dimah דִּמְעָה (Strong’s 1832)

 What are tears?
 Little droplets of water that come from the eyes and make a path down your face.
 That is the Hebrew pictographic (word picture) explanation for the word dimah (tears).
-The root of the word is made up of three letters: dalet (meaning door or pathway), mem (meaning water), ayin (meaning eyes).
+The root of the word is made up of three letters: dalet (usually associated with a door or pathway), mem (meaning water), and ayin (meaning eyes).
 Each letter in tandem perfectly describes the physical dynamic of tears.
 But the emotion behind this bodily function goes much deeper.

 They tell their mothers, Where is grain and wine?
 When they swoon as the wounded in the streets of the city, When their soul is poured out into their mothers’ bosom.

 What shall I testify to you? what shall I liken to you, daughter of Jerusalem?
 What shall I compare to you, that I may comfort you, virgin daughter of Zion?
 For your breach is great like the sea: who can heal you?

 The book of Lamentations reads like a manual for grief.
 There was no glossing over the situation.
 No one said, “you’ll be fine.
 It’ll pass” or “time will heal” or “God never gives us more than we can handle.”
 These platitudes do nothing for grief.
 The book of Lamentations offered no happy ending, and the book ended with these words: